Taskkill/dynamic-sandbox/README.md

 You can also use `context` object to override variables, for example console, you can easily hijack console.log in evaluated code and feed your output somewhere else.
 Overrode variables has higher priority than implicit restriction, so you can restrict everything non declared in code snippet and then selectively pick and allow/override some of variables easily.
+By default `this` is restricted and provided empty object without any properties.

 # Terminal mode